-While lash lifts work well for clients with long lashes, eyelash extensions make no such discrimination.
+While lash lifts work well for clients with medium to long lashes, eyelash extensions make no such discrimination.
 Anyone who desires to have naturally long or dramatic lashes can achieve them.
 It's even a popular technique to apply shorter extensions or the same length as your clients' natural lashes; this achieves a full, thick look.
 Some clients who have naturally long lashes don't actually desire to increase the length.
 Eyelash extensions are semi-permanent lashes that are attached to your natural lashes with a specially formulated adhesive.
-One can choose a classic look by having single synthetic lashes glued to each of their natural eyelashes or adding more drama by opting for Russian Volume lashes, which have three or more fans attached to each of their natural lashes.
+One can choose a classic look by having single synthetic lashes glued to each of their natural eyelashes or adding more drama by opting for Russian Volume lashes, which have three or more fans attached to each of the natural lashes.
 Gorgeous as they may look, you must reiterate during and after the application how to maintain them in pristine condition.
-You can read our blog How to manage client aftercare here.
+You can read our blog How to manage client aftercare .

 Aftercare for Lash Lifts

 Maintenance-wise, clients with lash lifts may give you fewer panic attacks.
 However, it would help if you expressed that they need to adhere strictly to the rules for the first 24 hours.
 You can print these aftercare instructions and give them to your clients.